My clients frequently ask this simple question about soundproofing and STC rating. But the answer is not simple, and needs some explanation.

 If the title question refers to requirements stated in building code, the answer is quite simple.
 As per National Building Code 2015, sound transmission loss between residencies, that is soundproofing, must be at least ASTC (Apparent Sound Transmission Class) 47.
 And Ontario Building Code has slightly different requirement, minimum STC (Sound Transmission Class) 50.

-If the title question is about how much soundproofing you need to be happy with noise privacy in your apartment, the answer is more involved.
-Soundproofing is never perfect.
-People have different expectations for acoustic privacy and tolerance for unwanted noise.
-There is no single rated STC value that will satisfy everyone.
+If the title question asks how much soundproofing is needed to achieve satisfactory noise privacy in an apartment, the answer is not simple.
+Soundproofing is never perfect, and people have different expectations for acoustic privacy and varying tolerance levels for unwanted noise.
+There is no single STC rating that can satisfy everyone.

 Speech and music as noise

-Sound Transmission Class (STC) and Apparent Sound Transmission Class (ASTC) are designed to rate a building assembly’s ability to attenuate speech sounds.
-However, the STC rating does not describe the perceived attenuation of the assembly of music sounds, particularly low frequency beat in music.
-Heavy concrete building assemblies are much better at attenuating low frequency sounds than light weight wood frame assemblies.
-So, two walls, one concrete and one wood frame, may have similar STC rating.
-Concrete wall will be more effective in attenuating low frequency music sounds.
+The Sound Transmission Class (STC) and Apparent Sound Transmission Class (ASTC) ratings are designed to evaluate a building assembly’s ability to reduce speech sounds.
+However, the STC rating does not accurately reflect how well an assembly attenuates music, particularly low-frequency components such as bass beats.
+Heavy concrete assemblies are much more effective at blocking low-frequency sounds than lightweight wood-frame constructions.
+Consequently, two walls — one made of concrete and the other of wood framing — may have similar STC ratings, yet the concrete wall will perform significantly better in reducing low-frequency music noise.

 The table below illustrates subjective effect of transmission loss inserted by a wall assembly of certain sound transmission class (STC) [1].